hypatia-of-sva/alad/README.md

 In order for this to work, you need up to date header files, download them from the master branch of openal-soft:
     https://github.com/kcat/openal-soft/tree/master/include.
 (Currently to 1.23.1).
-alad can't currently check on whether or not the headers work properly, but compilation will fail due to double definition or undefined types.
+alad can't currently check on whether or not the headers work properly, but compilation will fail due to undefined types.
 Keep that in mind if you have compilation issues and put those headers under <AL/alext.h> and <AL/efx-presets.h> (the others are included in alext.h).

-There are two interfaces to initialize the API, the (recomended) simplified interface and the manual interface with more options.
+There are three interfaces to initialize the API, the (recommended) simplified interface, the manual interface for explicit function loading and the legacy manual interface.

-### Simplified Interface
+### Simplified Interface (generally recommended)

 The simplified interface initializes the library first with